bhumika1510/PneumoX-Net/README.md

 [![Hugging Face Spaces](https://img.shields.io/badge/Live%20Demo-Hugging%20Face-blue?logo=huggingface)](https://huggingface.co/spaces/dkg-2/PneumoX-Net)

 PneumoX-Net is a deep learning-powered diagnostic tool that classifies **Pneumonia** vs **Normal** chest X-rays.
-It aids early screening and diagnosis, especially in low-resource settings.
+It is designed to aid early detection and medical decision-making, especially in resource-constrained areas.

 ---

 ## 🧠 Model Overview

-PneumoX-Net is built on **MobileNetV2** using transfer learning, fine-tuned for binary classification (Pneumonia vs. Normal) on the NIH Chest X-ray dataset.
-It has demonstrated high diagnostic accuracy on unseen X-ray images.
+PneumoX-Net is based on **MobileNetV2**, a lightweight convolutional neural network fine-tuned on a curated dataset of chest X-rays.
+It performs binary classification with high diagnostic accuracy.

 ---